aln787/ios-mobile-development-101-cwe-materials/curriculum/02-materials/lesson.md

 "Size classes" are a mechanism in Auto Layout that help you distinguish between classes of devices, like tall narrow screens, like for iPhone SE and 6S, or large, wider screens, like the iPad in landscape mode.
 When using Auto Layout, this enables you to manipulate the view layouts according to which class of device you're designing for.
 Here, however, we won't be using Auto Layout, so we don't need size classes.

+#### View Controllers + Scenes

+View Controllers manage Views and generally represent one "Scene" of an app.
+We can attach a bunch of code to a View Controller.
+That’s where the "logic" for an app generally lives.

 ### What are views?